Who We Are

 - Straining to urinate or can’t urinate, especially a male cat

 - Signs of extreme pain such as whining, shaking, and refusing to socialize

 - Suddenly collapses or can’t stand up

 - Eye irritation, injury or suddenly blind

-- Abdomen is swollen (bloated), hard to the touch
+- Abdomen is swollen (bloated), or feels hard to the touch

 - Pregnant pet has gone more than 3 to 4 hours between delivering puppies or kittens

 Want to have a reminder on hand for when to bring your pet in to see the vet?